 RWCMD’s wide-ranging artistic programme offers a wealth of opportunities for designers and makers to realise their work for public performances, working with directors, actors, musicians, singers, and stage managers.
-As part of the Richard Burton Company, they work on over twenty productions each year, from classic drama and London transfers of specially commissioned new plays, through to main stage musicals, large scale opera productions, and uniquely for design – site specific puppetry performances.
+As part of the Richard Burton Company, they work on over 20 productions each year, from classic drama and London transfers of specially commissioned new plays, through to main stage musicals, large scale opera productions, and uniquely for design – site specific puppetry performances.

 A Wearable Art Show, performed for a public audience each spring, gives designers the chance to take centre stage, modeling costumes created from ‘found’ and recycled materials.